Royal Thai Armed Forces: World War I (1917–1918)

 The Siamese Expeditionary Force in Paris, 1919.

 King Vajiravudh on 22 July 1917 declared war on the Central Powers and joined the Entente Powers on the Western Front.
 He sent a volunteer corps, the Siamese Expeditionary Force, composed of 1,233 modern-equipped and trained men commanded by Field Marshal Prince Chakrabongse Bhuvanath.
 The force included air and medical personnel, the medical units actually seeing combat.
 Siam became the only independent Asian nation with forces in Europe during the Great War.
 Although Siam's participation militarily was minimal, it enabled the revision or complete cancellation of so-called "unequal treaties" with the Western powers.
 The Expeditionary Force was given the honour of marching in the victory parade under the Arc de Triomphe in Paris.
 Nineteen Siamese soldiers died during the conflict, and their ashes are interred in the World War I monument at the north end of Bangkok's Pramane Grounds.

 Franco-Thai War (1940–1941)

-A clash between the Thai and French forces at Indochina.
+A clash in the battle of Phum Preav, during the Franco-Thai War, between the 3rd Battalion of Phra Nakhon Division, Burapha Army and the 3rd Battalion of the 5th Foreign Regiment, French Foreign Legion (3/5e REI) at 16 January 1941.

 The Franco-Thai War began in October 1940, when the country under the rule of Field Marshal Prime Minister Plaek Phibunsongkhram followed up border clashes by invading a French Indo-China, under the Vichy regime (after the Nazi occupation of Paris) to regain lost land and settle territorial disputes.
 The war also bolstered Phibun's program of promoting Thai nationalism.
 The war ended indecisively, with Thai victories on land and a naval defeat at sea.
 However, the disputed territories in French Indochina were ceded to Thailand.